VFProtocol/VFProtocolv0/README.md

 Want to learn about Scaffold ETH?
 Visit: [docs.scaffoldeth.io](https://docs.scaffoldeth.io)

-## 💌 P.S.

-🌍 You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js` with your new key.

-📣 Make sure you update the `InfuraID` before you go to production.
-Huge thanks to [Infura](https://infura.io/) for our special account that fields 7m req/day!

-### Thanks for your time
+### Thanks for your time.
+Seriously.
+I appreciate it!
-### Please reach out to me, [Cameron](https://twitter.com/Frozenfire42), if you have any thoughts, questions, or if you want to help!
+### Please reach out to me, [Cameron](https://twitter.com/Frozenfire42), if you have any thoughts, questions, or if you want to help us make transaction fees extinct.